Running the BEAST requires:

 In addition to installing the code, library files also need to be installed.
 See BEAST Library Files.

-beast can be installed using pip:
+beast can be installed using pip.
+This installs the latest released version.

 $ pip install beast